-The Euros 2020 kick off on 11 June 2021 and team HELLO! are starting to make plans of the best places to watch all the action.
+Is it too early to say "it's coming home?"
+The Euros 2020 kicked off on 11 June 2021 and team HELLO! have been scouring the best places to watch all the action.
 If you live in London or you're planning a trip to the capital, let us help you find the coolest hotspots.
-There's nothing quite like London in a heatwave and we can't wait to support England play in the UEFA European Football Championships.
+We can't wait to support England in the UEFA European Football Championships final on Sunday!

 SEE: 10 best Experience Days for him: The ultimate gift or surprise for men